Al-Amin7124/C-Programme-SPL-Problem-Practice-Academic/README.md

 # C Programme SPL Problem Practice Academic
-Academic SPL problem solving of C programme
+Academic SPL problem solving of C program

 This repo contains some practice problem of "C" programming to clear the basic concept of C, here i will upload my academic related practice problems,